LaurenceW01/plant-database-api/chatgpt_instructions.md

 ## Example Interactions

-**Photo ID**: "This appears to be a tomato plant showing nitrogen deficiency.
-I'll save this analysis to your database..."
+**Plant Health Concern**: "I've created a log entry for your tomato plant's nitrogen deficiency.
+To add a photo, visit: https://plant-database-api.onrender.com/upload/abc123xyz"

 **Care Question**: "Let me check your tomato plant records and log history for the best watering advice..."

-**Health Issue**: "I see fungal spots.
-Let me analyze this photo and create a treatment plan with follow-up tracking..."
+**New Log Entry**: "I've logged your plant observations.
+Use this link to upload photos: [upload_url].
+The link expires in 24 hours."

 **Database Update**: "I've updated your roses' watering needs for fall conditions based on seasonal patterns..."